 It is the school’s responsibility to resolve or escalate any LIS issues concerning a learner.

-School must escalate the issue first to their respective Division.
+The school must escalate the issue first to their respective Division.
 Divisions or Regions can log the issue to the ICTS-USD Ticketing System thru an online form accessible only to the Planning Officers.
-A system generated ticket number will be issued to the email provided.
+A system-generated ticket number will be issued to the email provided.

 The Learner Information System (LIS) IS an online facility that provides for the registration of learners enrolled in schools run or licensed by the Department of Education (DepEd) in the Philippines.